MelonKony/millmint/drafts/utopia/vekllei/oldvekllei.md

 Utilities are provided for by the national **Thunderburo** (the Hydro, Geo, Nuclear-Electric Commissions) and the **Hydroburo** (Water Commission) across the country, which were reestablished upon independence in 2015, both managed as proper bureaus of majority government ownership.
 Vekllei operates sixteen nuclear power plants, but most nuclear energy is sold to Europe via undersea cables.
 All domestic electricity is supplied by Geothermal power plants and Hydroelectric dams for political and religious reasons, making Vekllei one of the only countries of its size to rely exclusively on renewable energy supply for residential and commercial services.

 Vekllei has the cleanest drinking water in the world, supplied by the country's interior freshwater glaciers.
 Vekllei's Hydroburo is also responsible for sewerage treatment and processing in the country.

-[^1]: The Vekllei Commonwealth includes 2 territories, 2 dependent states and 5 member-states that are further divided into 10 Crown Cherishes, documented here: <span class="spanlink"><a href="/files/Member-States%20of%20the%20Vekllei%20Commonwealth.pdf">URL →</a></span>
-[^2]: Kalalist is the Vekllei word for what we know as Greenland.
-[^3]: *Newda* refers to multiple indigenous design philosophies and architectures, including municipalist design, civic newda and socialist tectonicism.

 <style>
 /* flags */